TiggieF/mcsBuilder/stages/stage-02-model-logic/instructions.md

 # Stage 02 — Systems & Economy Playtest Guide

 Stage 02 layers the simulation rules on top of the Stage 00 sandbox.
-This build introduces the central state model, stamina loops, resource formulas, and coffee boosts that will drive later automation.
+This build introduces the shared state model, stamina management tied to the dorm, true worker pathing (wood house → MCS runs and on-site construction), plus brighter interaction cues and coffee boosts.
 Use this checklist to validate the logic and capture balancing notes before we move forward.

 ## 1. Launch the build
 1. Open `stages/stage-02-model-logic/index.html` in a desktop browser (Chrome/Firefox).